AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 sudo apt install docker-compose
 ```

-Make sure it works:
+Make sure it works:<br>
-Create a folder test and create a file there called docker-compose.yml
+Create a folder test and create a file there called docker-compose.yml<br>
 Contents:
 ```
 version: '2'